FabCode67/komparas_mobile_app/README.md

 - RestFull Api with NodeJS

 ## How to run it locally
- - git clone from remo
+ - git clone from repo
  - npm i
  - npx expo start